-- Check that all cable connections are intact. - Check that the NETBuilder II base system is operating correctly. - Check that the network you are connected to is operating correctly. - Check that the connected serial device is operating correctly. - Check that the HSS RS-449 is operating correctly by using the loopback testing procedure as described in Appendix C.
+- Check that all cable connections are intact. - Check that the NETBuilder II base system is operating correctly. - Check that the system is set up for the correct interface (V.35 or RS-232). - Check that the network you are connected to is operating correctly. - Check that the connected serial device is operating correctly. - Check that the HSS V.35 is operating correctly by using the loopback testing procedure (see Appendix C).